Jan-Slany/pizzaMenu/README.md

-# pizzaMenu
+# Pizza menu
-simple pizza menu system
+Nothing special, just pizza ordering system.
+I made this for practise new language.